Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Baylor's games have gone over 47.5 points in all three opportunities this season.
+- Baylor and its opponents have combined to score more than 47.5 points in all three games this season.

 - Saturday's total is 26.2 points lower than the two team's combined 73.7 points per game average.